awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 If the keyring is unable to get any plaintext data key using the input [encrypted data keys](structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](structures.md#decryption-materials).

-If OnDecrypt updates the [decryption materials](structures.md#decryption-materials) with a plaintext data key, the [keyring trace](structures.md#keyring-trace-1) returned by OnDecrypt MUST include one trace associated with this keyring that has the [DECRYPTED DATA KEY flag](structures.md#decrypted-data-key).
-Note that this trace MAY include more than one flag, for example the [VERIFIED ENCRYPTION CONTEXT flag](structures.md#verified-encryption-context).

 ## Security Considerations